UNSW-CEEM/nempy/README.md

 that you can start simple, like in the example below, and grow the complexity of your model by adding features such as ramping constraints, interconnectors, FCAS markets and more.

-## Motivation
+## Motivation and Use cases
 Operational dispatch is a important part of the NEM's decision making process.
 It allows information from generation operators, dispatchable or flexible loads, network operators, and the market operator to be simulatenous considered on a near real time basis in order to minimize costs while ensuring secure and reliable supply, and it creates market signals for longer term decisions.
+The motivation for developing Nempy was to create a re-usable model of this process.
+Nempy has several potential use case:

+1. As a reference implementation of the NEM's dispatch procedure.
+While the Australian Energy Market Operator (AEMO) has published several documents that describe aspects of the dispatch process, such as [FCAS Model in NEMDE](https://github.com/UNSW-CEEM/nempy/blob/master/docs/pdfs/FCAS%20Model%20in%20NEMDE.pdf), [Fast Start Unit Inflexibility Profile Model](https://github.com/UNSW-CEEM/nempy/blob/master/docs/pdfs/Fast_Start_Unit_Inflexibility_Profile_Model_October_2014.pdf), [Marginal Loss Factors](https://github.com/UNSW-CEEM/nempy/blob/master/docs/pdfs/Marginal%20Loss%20Factors%20for%20the%202020-21%20Financial%20year.pdf), [Schedule of Constraint Violation Penalty Factors](https://github.com/UNSW-CEEM/nempy/blob/master/docs/pdfs/Schedule%20of%20Constraint%20Violation%20Penalty%20factors.pdf), [Treatment of Loss Factors in the NEM](https://github.com/UNSW-CEEM/nempy/blob/master/docs/pdfs/Treatment_of_Loss_Factors_in_the_NEM.pdf), our experience developing Nempy has indicated that key implementation detail is often missing from the public available documentation.
+Through a process of testing various implementation options, where the documentation was not explicit, Nempy has been refined in attempt to better mirror the actual dispatch procedure implementation.
+As result Nempy can act as an additional reference for analysts and modelers looking to understand the NEM's dispatch procedure.
-Nempy allows for modelling of the dispatch process in a high level of detail.
-Potential use cases include studying historical dispatch outcomes, studying the dispatch process itself, or as a building block in part of a larger operational market model.
+2. As tool for studying the dispatch process itself. (more detail to follow)
+3. As a building block in part of a larger operational market model. (more detail to follow)

 ## Documentation
 Find it on [readthedocs](https://nempy.readthedocs.io/en/latest/)